marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

   any of the regular expressions (separated by semi-colons).

-  For example, :option:`-fprofile-filter-files`:samp:`=main\\.c;module.*\\.c` will instrument only main.c and all C files starting with 'module'.
+  For example, :option:`-fprofile-filter-files`:samp:`=main\\.c;module.*\\.c` will instrument only :samp:`main.c` and all C files starting with 'module'.

 .. option:: -fprofile-exclude-files=regex